btorpey/btorpey.github.io/content/gdb-python.md

 {% include_code gdb-python/build-gdb.sh  %}

-## Running gdb

-Let's create a little test program and see how we did:

-{% include_code gdb-python/test.cpp  %}

-When we debug the test program, we see that printing an stl object gives much more readable output:

-    $ g++ -g test.cpp
-    $ gdb a.out
-    ...
+Now, we've got pretty-printing back!

     (gdb) p hello
-    $1 = "Hello, world!"
+    $1 = "Hello, "
+    (gdb) p v
+    $3 = std::vector of length 2, capacity 2 = {"Hello, ", "there!"}
+    (gdb) p m
+    $4 = std::map with 1 elements = {
+     ["Hello, "] = "there!"
+    }

+## Some notes on gdb

-But, you can still get to the underlying data structure if you need to:
+Even if pretty-printing is enabled, you can still get to the underlying data structure if you need to:

     (gdb) p /r hello
     $2 = {static npos = 18446744073709551615,
       _M_dataplus = {<std::allocator<char>> = {<__gnu_cxx::new_allocator<char>> = {<No data fields>}, <No data fields>}, _M_p = 0x601028 "Hello, world!"}}

-One last thing -- don't confuse the gdb `set print pretty on` command with python pretty-printing.
+Don't confuse the gdb `set print pretty on` command with python pretty-printing.
 All that `set print pretty` does is indent structure members, rather than printing the whole thing on a single line, like so:

     (gdb) set print pretty on
     (gdb) p /r hello